-The Company is managed by a Board of Directors made up of no fewer than five members and no more than nine.
+The Company is managed by a Board of Directors made up of no fewer than five and no more than nine members.
 The number of members and their term of office are decided by the Shareholders’ Meeting at the time of appointment.

-The Board of Directors is the central body within the Snam corporate governance system and is invested with the broadest powers for the ordinary and extraordinary administration of the Company.
-It is entitled to carry out any measures it deems necessary in order to implement and achieve the corporate purpose, with the sole exception of measures that are reserved, by the law or by the Bylaws, for the Shareholders’ Meeting1.
+The Board of Directors is the central body within Snam’s corporate governance system and is invested with the broadest powers for the ordinary and extraordinary administration of the Company.
+It is entitled to carry out any measures it deems necessary in order to implement and achieve the corporate purpose, with the sole exception of measures that are reserved, by the law or by the Bylaws, for the Shareholders’ Meeting20.

 Meetings of the Board of Directors

-The Board of Directors most recently approved, on 26 March 2013, a set of Regulations aimed at governing (i) the call of Board meetings, (ii) the performance of the Board’s duties, and (iii) the minuting of Board meetings.
+At its meeting on 26 January 2015, the Board of Directors approved a set of Regulations aimed at governing (i) the convocation of Board meetings, (ii) the performance of the Board’s duties, and (iii) the minuting of Board meetings21.

-Pursuant to the Bylaws and the Regulations, the Board of Directors is convened by the Chairman or, if he is absent or unable to do so, by the Chief Executive Officer, or, finally, if he is absent or unable to do so, by the eldest Board member.
+Pursuant to the Bylaws and the Regulations, the Board of Directors is convened by the Chairman or, if he is absent or unable to do so, by the CEO, or, finally, if he is absent or unable to do so, by the eldest Board member.

 At the beginning of each Board meeting, directors and statutory auditors are required to inform the Board of Directors and the Board of Statutory Auditors of any interest that they have, either on their own behalf or on behalf of third parties, in a given Company transaction.

-- the Board of Directors met 11 times;
+- the Board of Directors met ten times;

 Examination and approval of strategic, business and financial plans

-In accordance with the regulations on matters that cannot be delegated and powers that it has assigned itself, the Board of Directors defines, on the recommendation of the Chief Executive Officer, the strategies and objectives of the Company and of the Group, including the sustainability policies.
-In compliance with the Unbundling Regulation, the Board examines and approves the strategic, business and financial plans of the Company and of the Group, monitoring their implementation each year, as well as the Company’s strategic agreements and, subject to the binding opinion of the Chief Executive Officer (as a member of the Combined Independent Management Committee), the annual and multi-year infrastructure plan.
+In accordance with the regulations on matters that cannot be delegated and powers that it has assigned itself, the Board of Directors defines, on the recommendation of the CEO, the strategies and objectives of the Company and of the Group, including the sustainability policies.
+In compliance with the Unbundling Regulation, it examines and approves the strategic, business and financial plans of the Company and the Group, monitoring their implementation on an annual basis, as well as the Company’s strategic agreements and its annual and multi-year infrastructure plan.

 The Board examines and approves the budget of the Company and of the Group, the half-year report and interim reports on operations of the Company and of the Group, as provided for by the regulations in force, the sustainability report and the report on corporate governance and ownership structure, which must be brought to the attention of the Shareholders’ Meeting.

-On 12 March 2013, the Board of Directors approved the Snam Group’s 2013-2016 Plan and the Controlled Companies’ 2013-2016 Annual and Multi-Year Infrastructure Development Plan.
-The Board of Directors is responsible for monitoring the 2013 plans, and in 2014 will examine the first, second and third forecasts.
+On 11 March 2015, the Board of Directors approved the Snam Group’s 2015-2018 Plan.
+The Board of Directors is responsible for monitoring the 2015 plan, and in 2015 will examine the first, second and third forecasts.

 Assessment of the adequacy of the organisational, administrative and accounting structure, particularly with regard to the internal control and risk management system

-The Board assesses the organisational, administrative and accounting structure of the Company and of its Controlled Companies, as put in place by the Chief Executive Officer.
+The Board assesses the organisational, administrative and accounting structure of the Company and of its Subsidiaries.
 Specifically, the Board:

-- after consulting the Control and Risk Committee, defines the guidelines for the internal control and risk management system, so as to ensure the identification, measurement, management and monitoring of principal risks of the Company and its Controlled Companies, determining in addition the degree of compatibility of these risks with a management of the Company and the Group which is consistent with its defined strategic objectives.
-The Board evaluates, on an annual basis, the adequacy and effectiveness of the internal control and risk management system with regard to the characteristics of the Company and the Group and the risk profile it has adopted;
+- having consulted the Control and Risk Committee, defines the guidelines for the internal control and risk management system so as to ensure the identification, measurement, management and monitoring of principal risks of the Company and its Subsidiaries, also determining the degree of compatibility of these risks with management of the Company and the Group which is consistent with its defined strategic objectives.
+Evaluates, on an annual basis, the adequacy and effectiveness of the internal control and risk management system with regard to the characteristics of the Company and the Group and the risk profile adopted;

 - having received an opinion from the Control and Risk Committee and consulted the Board of Statutory Auditors, evaluates the conclusions presented by the External Auditors in any letter of suggestions and in the report on key matters arising from the external audit;

-- approves, at least once a year, the Audit Schedule prepared by the Internal Auditor, after hearing the opinion of the Control and Risk Committee and having consulted the Chairman of the Board of Directors, the internal control and risk management system director, and the Board of Statutory Auditors;
+- approves, at least once a year, the audit schedule prepared by the Internal Auditor, after hearing the opinion of the Control and Risk Committee and having consulted the Chairman of the Board of Directors, the director in charge of the internal control and risk management system and the Board of Statutory Auditors;

-- on the recommendation of the Chief Executive Officer, with the agreement of the Chairman and having received a favourable opinion from the Control and Risk Committee and having consulted the Board of Statutory Auditors, appoints and dismisses the Internal Auditor and, subject to prior verification with the Remuneration Committee, sets his/her remuneration in line with the Company’s pay policy; ensures that he/she is given the appropriate resources to fulfil his/her responsibilities.
+- on the recommendation of the CEO, with the agreement of the Chairman and having received a favourable opinion from the Control and Risk Committee and having consulted the Board of Statutory Auditors, appoints and dismisses the Head of Internal Audit and, following prior verification with the Compensation Committee, sets his/her remuneration in line with the Company’s pay policy; ensures that he/she is given the appropriate resources to fulfil his/her responsibilities.

-At its meeting on 27 February 2014, the Board of Directors, implementing the provisions of the Italian Civil Code and the Code of Corporate Governance, assessed the organisational, administrative and accounting structure as commensurate with the size and type of activity engaged in by Snam and its Controlled Companies.
+At its meeting on 11 March 2015, the Board of Directors, implementing the provisions of the Italian Civil Code and the Code of Corporate Governance, assessed the organisational, administrative and accounting structure as commensurate with the size and type of activity engaged in by Snam and its Subsidiaries.

 Assessment of general operational performance and relations with the delegated bodies